codice/alliance/distribution/sdk/sample-mgmp-server/README.md

 ##Mock MGMP Server configuration

 The Mock MGMP Server configuration lives in the sample-mgmp-server pom.xml.
 Things such as ports, etc. can be changed/added by modifying/adding arguments to the <arguments> section.
 The server is currently set to run on port 9081.
-See http://wiremock.org/running-standalone.html supported command line options.
+See http://wiremock.org/running-standalone.html for supported command line options.

 ```xml
     <plugin>